AryanGupta30/Sampling/README.md

 # Sampling

-In this assignment we had to first balance the unbalance data then divide the data into 5 samples using 5 different sampling techniques.After which we had to apply 5 different machine learning models to each sample and find out which ML model gave the highest accuracy on diifernet sampling techniques.
+In this assignment we had to first balance the unbalance data then divide the data into 5 samples using 5 different sampling techniques.After which we had to apply 5 different machine learning models on each sample and find out which ML model gave the highest accuracy.

 ## Methods to Balance dataset